This is article #6 out of 50 in The Startup Marketing Playbook.

 Some of your goals, like driving MQL pipeline, can be measured in dashboards within your marketing automation system.

 For goals like “launching a new website,” it’s best to provide your team with weekly status reports and timelines.

 Finally, as you are moving through the year, consider taking time at the end of each quarter to recap the major goals completed and how they relate to each of your 3 strategic objectives.
-While this type of reporting is often more qualitative, the extra communication is tremendously helpful to keep everyone (on the marketing team and your entire team as a whole) on the same page.
+While this type of reporting is often more qualitative, the extra communication is tremendously helpful to keep everyone (on the marketing team and beyond) on the same page.

 Note: an annual marketing plan is very different than your weekly content production, social publishing or demand generation campaign schedule.
 These granular details are very important, and all relate back to one of your measurable goals, and thus to one of your original 3 core objectives.